 For the specific areas of learning, your child will learn the basics of literacy — reading, writing and phonics.
-Many parents are daunted by phonics, but there’s no need to be!
 We use a specific phonics scheme called Read, Write Inc., there are further details on the website.
 In maths, we will cover numbers, simple sums, shapes, spaces and simple measuring.

 Your children learn about the world, too, exploring different people and communities, and how we can use different forms of technology in our learning.
 Finally, imagination and creativity are championed in the area of expressive arts.
 Your child will explore different media and materials and be encouraged to use their imagination in a range of different experiences.

-Your child will be informally observed throughout their time in Reception and the teachers will use the observations to assess your child’s learning, you can follow the observations on the learning wall as in Nursery.
+Your child will be informally observed throughout their time and the teachers will use the observations to assess your child’s learning, you can follow the observations on our learning walls.

 Read, read, read

 Encourage your child to recognise and read print when you are out shopping, on the bus or at the park.
-Most children can recognise the Golden M for McDonald’s a mile away!
+For examples; A for Aldi, M for Morrisos etc.

 Please fill in the Reading Diary each time you read with your child.
-This can be a really useful communication tool, so the more info you provide the better!
-We want to find out about how things are going with your child’s reading and really don’t mind what you write so please don’t feel pressured at all here.
+This can be a really useful communication tool.

 Help with phonics